Part 16: Design Trajectories with Astrogator

 Modify the Constant Thrust and Isp engine model to specify the thrust and Isp for your engine.

-1. Double-click Thrust in the Engine Models - Test Engine window.
+1. Double-click Thrust when the Test Engine dialog box opens.

-2. Set Real Number: to 13500 N in the Real Number Field window.
+2. Enter 13500 N in the Real Number: field when the Real Number Field dialog box opens.

-4. Double-click Isp in the Engine Models - Test Engine window.
+4. Double-click Isp in the Test Engine dialog box.

 7. This high value will only affect the amount of fuel that the satellite will burn through over the course of the maneuvers.
 You are doing this so that you do not need to modify the spacecraft mass values several times over the course of the mission.